katshann/citrix-hypervisor-management-api/docs/api-ref-autogen-errors.md

 ### HOST&#95;IS&#95;SLAVE

-You cannot make regular API calls directly on a slave.
+You cannot make regular API calls directly on a pool member.
 Please pass API calls via the master host.

 _Signature:_